 What is the PDIS?

 The Professional Development Information System (PDIS) is the statewide web-based system supporting professional development for Colorado’s early childhood workforce.
-The system will be developed with Colorado’s Competencies for Early Childhood Educators and Administrators as the foundation and all professional development offerings within the system will align with these competencies.
+The system has been developed with Colorado’s Competencies for Early Childhood Educators and Administrators as the foundation and all professional development offerings within the system will align with these competencies.

 We recommend using Google Chrome